ArturCiepielowski/AWS_StaticWeb/README.md

 - **Responsive Design**: Ensures the website looks good on all devices.

 ## 📲 Hosting on AWS Amplify
 This website is intended to be deployed using **AWS Amplify**, a fully managed service provided by Amazon Web Services for hosting static web applications.
+You can view the hosted website under this adress [Here adress]

 ## 📂 Repository Structure